Read the HILARIOUS books that inspired the HOW TO TRAIN YOUR DRAGON films!

 Whilst searching for his lost friend Camicazi, Hiccup and the Hooligan Tribe have ended up on Uglithug Island.
 Now UG, the most brutal King in the World, sets Hiccup the Impossible Task.
 He must venture to the Isle of Berserk to pass his test or DIE trying.
 And all while being hunted down by an old enemy with a dark secret about the Lost Throne… Can Hiccup find Camicazi, and succeed in his task?

-How to Train Your Dragon is now a major DreamWorks franchise starring Gerard Butler, Cate Blanchett and Jonah Hill and the TV series, Riders of Berk, can be seen on CBeebies and Cartoon Network.
+How to Train Your Dragon is a major award-winning DreamWorks film series.
+There is also a new live action movie due to be released in 2025.
+The TV series, Riders of Berk, can be seen on CBeebies and Cartoon Network.

 Newsletter Signup